-DCNR's plan for the Catawissa Recreation Area (CRA) provides an exemplary model of how a public/private partnership can work.
-The Newport Township area not only boasts similar mine-scarred features desired by OHV enthusiasts; but it also has interested collaborators, completed analyses, a robust trail network, and abuts thousands of acres of state forest land.
+DCNR's development plan for the Catawissa Recreation Area (CRA) provides an exemplary model of how a public/private partnership can work.
+The Newport Township area not only boasts similar mine-scarred features desired by OHV enthusiasts; but it also has interested collaborators, completed analyses, a robust informal trail network, and abuts thousands of acres of state forest land.
 It presents an excellent opportunity for addition to the state's motorized recreation portfolio.
 More specifically, the state-ownership model is the most suitable because:

-- 1. As documented in DCNR's own Suitability Study, the study area including property in the Pinchot State Forest is classified as highly suitable for motorized recreation use. - 2.
-DCNR, already owning nearly half the land in the study area, would provide the best means for cohesive operations across all properties.
-Were they to purchase the remainder of the land holdings, questions regarding boundaries, rules and regulations, and liability could be addressed as a unified whole.
+- 1. As documented in DCNR's own Suitability Study, the study area including property in the Pinchot State Forest is classified as highly suitable for motorized recreation use.
+Illegal OHV activity throughout the area is widespread.
+Frequently heard from riders during this study is that their preference is for a local, legal place to ride. - 2.
+DCNR, already owning over half the land in the study area, would provide the best means for cohesive operations across all properties.
+Were DCNR to purchase the remainder of the land holdings, questions regarding boundaries, rules and regulations, and liability could be addressed as a unified whole.
 Challenges regarding zoning and permitting also may be lessened if the property is under state-control. - 3.
-EC already has an established partnership with DCNR, having conveyed over 5,000 acres into the Pinchot State Forest, much of it within the study area.
+EC already has an established partnership with DCNR, having conveyed over 6,000 acres into the Pinchot State Forest, much of it within the study area.
 EC would be amenable to continuing this collaboration in regard to its other Newport Township properties.
 Similar agreements may be established with the other major land owners in the study area to provide connectivity.